materialscloud-org/big-map-archive/README.md

 - creating a featured community entry (POST, /api/communities/<community_id>/featured)
 - retrieving the featured community entries (GET, /api/communities/<community_id>/featured).

-In addition, users who do not belong to the specified community should get permission denied (status code: 403) when attempting to do the following:
+In addition, users who do not belong to the specified community should get permission denied when attempting to do the following:
 - retrieving a community's metadata (GET, /api/communities/<community_id>)
 - retrieving a community's logo (GET, /api/communities/<community_id>/logo).

 Users should only see the communities that they belong to, when searching communities (GET, /api/communities), since all communities are expected to have hidden visibility.

-Anonymous users should get permission denied (status code: 403) when:
+Anonymous users should get permission denied when:
 - searching communities (GET, /api/communities)
 - searching a user's communities (GET, /api/user/communities)
 - searching the featured communities (GET, /api/communities/featured).